xythobuz/xythobuz.github.io/input/projects/giessomat.md

 But recently I got a different sensor from a colleague of mine, which is from another project called [Giesomat](https://www.ramser-elektro.at/shop/bausaetze-und-platinen/giesomat-kapazitiver-bodenfeuchtesensor-erdfeuchtesensor-mit-beschichtung/).
 The similar name was totally incidental, I only heard of it after naming my own project like this.
 I will test it and report the results here sometime in the future.

+Also, it would of course be possible to design a custom PCB for the hardware.
+But to be quite honest, I don't see the appeal in that currently.
+It would lose the ability to use a different number of pumps and valves, as needed by the specific application.
+And building all this up on perf-boards is really not much work.

 ## Links